If you own a site and want to check your site’s ranking on Google, here are 6 quick ways to do so (and they are free).

 Ahref SEO Toolbar

 Ahref is one of our preferred SEO research tool for our client work.
 Numerous studies have shown that Ahref’s data may be more precise than any other SEO tool’s.
 Their SEO toolbar is a free instrument that helps get insight about your site’s organic rankings.
-We’d recommend to try it too.
+You can try it too.

 This extension works on Chrome and Firefox.
 It features several useful metrics and tools: on-page SEO report, broken link checker, link highlighter, SERP positions.
 This position report is what you need to understand your webpage’s rankings based on how Ahref calculates it.